Haseeb-U/TrainingCalendar/backend/README.md

 ## Notes for Frontend Developers

+1. **Use relative URLs** when possible - they work across all environments without modification.

-1. **Always validate input on the frontend** before sending requests to reduce server load and improve user experience.
+2. **Always validate input on the frontend** before sending requests to reduce server load and improve user experience.

-2. **Store JWT tokens securely** - consider using httpOnly cookies for better security in production.
+3. **Store JWT tokens securely** - consider using httpOnly cookies for better security in production.

-3. **Handle token expiration** - tokens expire in 1 hour.
+4. **Handle token expiration** - tokens expire in 1 hour.
 Implement automatic refresh or redirect to login.

-4. **Implement loading states** - API calls may take time, show loading indicators to users.
+5. **Implement loading states** - API calls may take time, show loading indicators to users.

-5. **Handle network errors gracefully** - Always wrap API calls in try-catch blocks and provide meaningful error messages to users.
+6. **Handle network errors gracefully** - Always wrap API calls in try-catch blocks and provide meaningful error messages to users.

+7. **Environment configuration** - Use environment variables only when frontend and backend are on different domains.